 Employee Injury Trends in Manufacturing [Infographic]

-28% of all manufacturing injuries came from first-year employees.
+28% of all manufacturing injuries were to first-year employees.

 The Travelers Indemnity Company and its property casualty affiliates.
 One Tower Square, Hartford, CT 06183